 How To: Configure the sign-in risk policy

-Azure Active Directory detects risk event types in real-time and offline.
-Each risk event that has been detected for a sign-in of a user contributes to a logical concept called risky sign-in.
+Azure Active Directory detects risk detection types in real-time and offline.
+Each risk detection that has been detected for a sign-in of a user contributes to a logical concept called risky sign-in.
 A risky sign-in is an indicator for a sign-in attempt that might not have been performed by the legitimate owner of a user account.

 What is the sign-in risk policy?

 Azure AD analyzes each sign-in of a user.
 The objective of the analysis is to detect suspicious actions that come along with the sign-in.
 For example, is the sign-in done using an anonymous IP address, or is the sign-in initiated from an unfamiliar location?
 In Azure AD, the suspicious actions the system can detect are also known as risk detections.
 Based on the risk detections that have been detected during a sign-in, Azure AD calculates a value.
 The value represents the probability (low, medium, high) that the sign-in is not performed by the legitimate user.
 The probability is called sign-in risk level.

 The sign-in risk policy is an automated response you can configure for a specific sign-in risk level.
 In your response, you can block access to your resources or require passing a multi-factor authentication (MFA) challenge to gain access.

 How do I access the sign-in risk policy?

 The sign-in risk policy is in the Configure section on the Azure AD Identity Protection page.